What is a aperure on a digital camera

 Experimenting with different aperture settings can help you achieve the desired creative effect in your photos.
 Keep in mind that changing the aperture will also affect the exposure, so you may need to adjust the shutter speed or ISO to compensate for the changes in light.
 Mastering the control of aperture is essential for creating stunning and visually impactful images.

-See also Which cheap digital camera is the best
+See also Best digital camera under 350

 Manual vs Automatic Settings